marmelab/checkoid/Readme.md

 ```

 #### isGte
-Take a minimum value and return a validator that check if value is greater or equal than given the given minimum value
+Take a minimum value and returns a validator that check if the value is greater or equal than the given minimum value

 ```js
 import { isGte } from 'checkoid';